-Marines who have been stationed in Japan will have the opportunity to reunite at an upcoming event hosted at Marine Corps Base Quantico.
-The event, hosted by the Defense Attaché office of the Embassy of Japan in the United States, will be held Friday, Sept.
-9 from 6 to 8 p.m. at the MCB Quantico Officer’s Club, and will welcome guests with a reception, traditional Okinawan dance, and buffet-style dinner.
-Distinguished guests will share memories from their time serving in Japan, and the Japan-US Military Program (JUMP) also will give a brief presentation, informing all in attendance how the program allows veterans to continue to stay engaged with the U.S.-Japan alliance.
+Marines who have been stationed in Japan had the opportunity to reunite at an event hosted at Joint Base Myer-Henderson Hall.
+The event, hosted by the Defense Attaché office of the Embassy of Japan in the United States, was held Friday, Sept.
+15 from 6:30 to 8:30 p.m. at the Fort Myer Officers Club, and welcomed guests with a reception, traditional Okinawan dance, Karate performance by Okinawa-kai, and standing buffet-style dinner.

-Submit your photos to JUMP’s fourth annual #HolidaysinJapan contest
+Submit your photos to JUMP’s fifth annual #HolidaysinJapan contest

 Website design & development time4design.